Increasing the Efficiency of Policy Learning for Autonomous Vehicles by Multi-Task Representation Learning: Related Work

 \section{Related Work}

-Reinforcement learning is a popular approach to learn a decision-making policy in autonomous driving ~\cite{chen2019model, mirchevska2018high, wang2017formulation, shi2019driving, kuutti2019end, deshpande2019deep}.
+Reinforcement learning is a popular approach to learn a decision-making policy in autonomous driving ~\cite{chen2019model, mirchevska2018high, wang2017formulation, shi2019driving, kuutti2019end, deshpande2019deep, 9346000, kong2021enhanced, 9351818}.
 Despite the typically data-hungry nature of RL, Kendall et al.~\cite{kendall2019learning} recently demonstrated learning of a lane following task using real-world data gathered in a single day.
 However, the complexity of complex traffic environments requires great amounts of data since the state space of the decision making problem is vast.

 A solution to the high-dimensional state space is to first learn a low dimensional representation of the scene from raw sensor data.
 The low dimensional representation can then be used as input to a decision making policy.
-This can be achieved e.g.~by training a Variational Auto-Encoder (VAE) to form a latent representation of sensor data such as camera images \cite{bonatti2019learning}.
+This can be achieved e.g.~by training a Variational Auto-Encoder (VAE) to form a latent representation of sensor data such as camera images \cite{bonatti2020learning}.

 Another approach to address the problem of high-dimensional state space is to use a mid-level representation, such as a bird's eye view of the current scene, as the state space.
 The mid-level representations can be constructed by engineered perception modules or by learning the mapping from sensor measurements to the mid-level representation~\cite{itkina2019dynamic}.
 Such representations are useful because they can capture the entire traffic environment around the vehicle in an interpretable fashion, but their dimensionality will still be high.
 Thus, techniques that increase the amount of available data are needed to use the mid-level representations directly.
-For example, Bansal et al.~\cite{bansal2018chauffeurnet} proposed to use data augmentation to learn to imitate a driving policy using bird's eye view images as input.
+For example, Bansal et al.~\cite{bansal2019chauffeurnet} proposed to use data augmentation to learn to imitate a driving policy using bird's eye view images as input.
+Similar mid-level representations can also be used for motion forecasting~\cite{cui2019multimodal, cui2019deep, chou2020predicting, phan-minh2020covernet, chai2019multipath}.